Apps and web tools.

 - On-device processing

 HopStop connects to Google Calendar and Apple Calendar, reads appointments that have addresses, and builds a route.
-Drive times are computed across all stops; the day reads as a map, not a list.
+Drive times are computed across all stops; appointments display as a map, not a list.
 One tap hands off to a preferred navigation app.

 On-device.
 Freemium with a one-time Pro IAP.